Components of Skateboard

 Washers

-Washers are installed between the hangers and bearings to help wheels spin smoothly.
-They play an important roll to evenly distribute pressure of the wheels.
-This helps the bearings to last longer.
+Washers are placed between the bearings and the hanger to help the wheels spin smoothly.
+They play an important role in distributing pressure evenly across the bearings, which can extend their lifespan.

 Bearings